Vincent1218/LFX_Wasmedge_tool/README.md

 2. Version

 - If version is given, we will ignore the arguments passed after it.
-- In this example, we can see that the argument number is also calculated when parsing.
+- In this example, we can see that the number of arguments passed is printed when parsing.

 ```
 # only "version"